WordPress Tutorial #10

 WordPress Menus are your first tool for organizing your site.
 Your goal is to make it easy for readers to find what they’re looking for — ideally in one, two or three clicks.
 Any more than that and they’ll probably leave unsatisfied.

-Different themes give you different menu options.
+Different themes give you different custom menu options.
 The simplest allows a single menu across the very top of your web page.
 Some allow two menus.
 They can be above and below the header, or two lines together, maybe in contrasting colors to make them stand out visually.

 Whichever way your theme does it, you need to make the most of that precious bit of on-screen real estate.